Application Deadline: Wednesday, March 20, 2019 at 5 p.m.

 While performing the duties of this job, the employee is frequently required to sit and talk or hear and occasionally required to stand, walk and lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, color vision and ability to adjust focus.
 The noise level in the work environment is usually quiet.

-Associated topics: business development, case management, development, liaison, office manager, plan, project, program development, project development, resource development
+EQUAL OPPORTUNITY EMPLOYER Associated topics: case management, development, development manager, liaison, manage, office manager, plan, program development, program management, resource development